-The purpose of the current study was two-fold: (1) implement a new Tier 2 intervention (MAP) with an initial sample of 9th grade students taking AP/IB classes, and (2) evaluate students, coaches, and SMH services providers perceived acceptability of MAP as a Tier 2 intervention for this population.
-Results provide preliminary evidence that MAP can be implemented in high schools as a brief intervention for AP/IB students in a manner perceived as useful to supporting student progress toward goals relevant to student success.
+The purpose of the current study was twofold: (1) implement a new Tier 2 intervention (MAP) with an initial sample of ninth grade students taking AP/IB classes and (2) evaluate

+IB students in a manner perceived as useful to supporting student progress toward goals relevant to student success.
 Below we discuss key findings as they relate to further refinement and use of MAP, as well as the implications of this project in relation to educators and researchers implementing Tier 2 interventions for populations that include gifted students.